abdalrahmansamara/e-com/README.md

 ### Running with Docker

 You can run the application using Docker Compose to set up the services quickly.
-To start the containers, simply run:
+To start the containers, simply do the following steps:

+1. add `RECURLY_API_CLIENT_KEY` value to the docker compose file

+2. run docker compose file

 ```sh
 docker compose up